raphiz/nix-option-search/README.md

 ## Summary of the configuration options

-The provided module defines options in `options.docs.option-search`:
+The provided module defines options in `options.documentation.option-search`:

 - enable: (boolean) by default, add cli tool to the relevant packages options
 	- added to `environment.defaultPackages` for nixos